PavithPriyadharsan/Ionic-Angular-app/README.md

 - **Search Jobs**: Users can search for job listings based on keywords, location, and other filters.
 - **Save Favorites**: Users can save their favorite job listings for later viewing.
 - **Apply Directly**: Integration with job portals allows users to apply for jobs directly within the app.
-- **Notifications**: Users can receive notifications for new job listings matching their search criteria.
-- **User Profiles**: Users can create profiles to save their preferences and job search history.

 ## Screenshots